Lloyd House, Birmingham

-Lloyd House is the headquarters and since 2017 Central station of the West Midlands Police, the territorial police force responsible for policing the West Midlands metropolitan county in the United Kingdom.
+Lloyd House is the headquarters of the West Midlands Police, the territorial police force responsible for policing the West Midlands metropolitan county in the United Kingdom.
 The building also houses the office of the West Midlands Police and Crime Commissioner.
+Since 2017, it has also been the location of Birmingham Central Police Station.

 The building sits on Snow Hill Queensway, at the junction with Colmore Circus Queensway and Weaman Street, in Birmingham city centre.

 History

-Lloyd House was originally constructed between 1960 and 1964 in Birmingham, England, for steel stockholder firm, Stewarts and Lloyds Ltd. The architects were Kelly and Surman.
+Lloyd House was originally constructed between 1960 and 1964 in Birmingham, England, for the steel company Stewarts & Lloyds.
+The architects were Kelly and Surman.
 The 13-storey building has roof height of 48.7 metres.
 Its L-shaped floorplan is 70×30m on its largest sides.